 (f) Signatures. - All documents filed pursuant to Part Five of these Rules must be signed by counsel for the filing party, or personally signed if the party is proceeding pro se.
-Documents may be digitally signed using an electronic signature.
+Documents that are filed electronically may be digitally signed using an electronic signature.
+Otherwise, documents must contain a handwritten signature.